How to Solve Cookie Expiration Errors

 To prevent this:

-- Regularly refresh your session cookies by logging into your account.
+• Regularly refresh your session by logging in manually.

 This helps maintain a stable session and prevents unexpected cookie expiration during automation.